wyomingof/wyomingof.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Computer Science student at Portland State University.
+I am a second-year Computer Science student at Maseeh College of Engineering and Computer Science within Portland State University.

+I am interested in Reinforcement Learning research and its applications to autonomous robotics.

 Contact
 =====